 I see the world in shades of grey.
 I adore light and shadow.
 More importantly, I am not here to judge.
 This translates into a natural ability to make people feel at ease.
 This is the greatest asset a people photographer can possess.
 Having mad photography skills also helps too!

 I love light and connection.
 Ideally, my goal during your portraits is to put you and your love in the loveliest light I can find or create, and let you be you.
 Yes, I do have an eye for what looks and feels good and some couples need more prompting than others.
 I, therefore, might ask you to walk towards me, to snuggle up – or remove your hand from your partner’s neck because it looks like you are chocking him/her but awkward posing it not my thing.
 I seek natural in-between moments.
-AND, to be honest, if you or your love are completely tense in front of the camera (me too) I might scream some “bad” words to loosen you up.
-Yep, I do that.
+I also have tips and tricks to loosen you up in front of the camera.

 I am a prolific Hudson Valley photographer.
 My first gig was a year-long commission for the Hudson Highlands Land Trust which resulted in the book, “Connecting: Celebrating the People and Place of the Hudson Highlands”.
 A second book featuring my photographs is due to be published by Chelsea Green in January and features Letterbox Farm in Hudson, NY.
 My photos have also appeared in the pages and on the covers of numerous magazines including Chronogram and Edible Hudson Valley.
 You can see more of my editorial work here: www.ChristineAshburnPhoto.com